Frequently Asked Questions

 What food should I bring?

-First make sure to bring breakfast for each day.
-Then also remember to bring your contribution to the pot luck dinner on Saturday.
+Breakfast Lunch and Dinner are provided, apart from Saturday dinner which is a potluck so please remember to bring your contribution to the pot luck dinner.
 Please contact Lynette to discuss suitable food.
-Lunch on Friday, Saturday and Sunday is provided.
+For breakfast Friday, Saturday and Sunday we provide, coffee, hot water, oatmeal, cereal and fruit, Lunch on Friday, Saturday and Sunday is provided.
 Dinner is provided on Thursday and Friday, Saturday is the potluck.
-At breakfast ample hot water and coffee is provided.
-Please bring your own cutlery for all meals and crockery for breakfast.
+Please bring your own cutlery and crockery for meals.

 What gear should I bring?